crockk/python-pokemanager/README.md

 pip install -r requirements.txt
 ```
 > to install the necessary dependencies.
+>
 > *NOTE* Please make sure that you are on the branch "assignment-4" by running
 ```
 git checkout assignment-4
 git pull
 ```
-> This as been configured as the main branch for this repository.
+> This has been configured as the main branch for this repository.

 ## Usage